thycotic/API/REST/PowerShell/Folders/Enhanced-Personal-Folders/README.md

 # Purpose
-This Script is meant to create folders from a Secret Server group to replicate our personal folders, but can manage them without unlimited Admin mode, and apply Secret Policies.
-This is version one of the Script.
-You can only specify one group
+This Script is meant to create folders which replicate our personal folders, but with additional capabilities for centralized management through Secret policy, Template Restrictions, etc. A common use case for this example is for personal elevated accounts for various systems.

 Synopsis
 --------